PeterRudin-Burgess/Bare-Metal-Edition/src/main/markdown/6-professions.md

 | Psionic Power | 12/15 | | Meditation/Gifts | 12/15 |

 #### Mystic

 The Mystic is an exotic being who has tapped into mysterious power unfathomable by most others.
 Whether they’re little green gnomes with powerful magic or human psychics, the Mystic reflects a more peaceful, introspective, and thoughtful being than is usually found in the galaxy at large.
 That is not to say that Mystics are pacifists.
 Many are trained in the ways of war, though it is not their first course of action.
 They would much prefer to rely on their exotic abilities than a laser pistol, but pragmatism demands adaptation.

-Professional Skills:
+**Professional Skills:**

-Physique 	1 rank
+*Physique 	1,
-Survival 	1 rank
+Survival 	1,
-First Aid 	1 rank
+First Aid 	1,
-Psionic Power 	2 ranks
+Psionic Power 	2,
-Meditation #1	1 rank
+Meditation #1	1,
-Meditation #2	2 rank
+Meditation #2	2,
-Meditation #3	3 rank
+Meditation #3	3,
-Meditation #4	4 rank
+Meditation #4	4,
-Vocation: Mystic 	2 ranks
+Vocation: Mystic 	2*

-Professional Talent:
+**Professional Talent:**

 Latent Psionic 	1/Tier

 Skill Cost Table
 Combat
 Weapon 1	2/4